Who Are the Zapatistas? Unmasking Mexico’s Indigenous Guerrilla Army

 Zapatista territory sign in Chiapas, by Matthew Rader, 2006.
 Source: Wikimedia Commons.

-In the decades since the uprising, the Chiapas conflict has largely been stable, with no further extensive combat between the EZLN and the Mexican state, and the autonomous zones have been able to operate with relative freedom.
-Although its most radical goals outside of Chiapas failed to materialize following the uprising, the EZLN, particularly through its spokesperson Subcomandante Marcos, remained an active voice on the national political scene well into the 2000s.
+In the decades since the uprising, the Chiapas conflict has been mostly stable.
+There has been no more extensive combat between the EZLN and the Mexican state, and the autonomous zones have been able to operate with relative freedom.
+Although their most radical goals outside of Chiapas failed to materialize following the uprising, the EZLN, particularly through its spokesperson Subcomandante Marcos, remained an active voice on the national political scene well into the 2000s.
 The March of the Color of the Earth and the Other Campaign, two Zapatista tours through Mexico in the 2000s, drew mass domestic and international support and confirmed the EZLN’s political significance on a national level.
-In Chiapas itself, the situation remained relatively secure until the latest escalation of paramilitary violence.
+In Chiapas itself, the situation remained relatively stable until the recent escalation of paramilitary violence.

 In recent years, there has been an increase in paramilitary violence against Zapatista communities.
-This is partly due to the Mexican drug war spreading into southern Mexico, previously considered a safer area compared to other parts of the country.
-Due to the unstable paramilitary situation in Chiapas, the autonomous zones are currently closed and visitors are rarely allowed to enter.
-As the 30th anniversary of the Zapatista uprising approaches, it is still unclear whether there will be any commemorative events open to the public or press, as there were for the 20th anniversary.
+This is partly due to the Mexican drug war spreading into southern Mexico, which was previously considered a safer area compared to other parts of the country.
+Due to the unstable paramilitary situation in Chiapas, the autonomous zones are currently closed, with only rare exceptions allowing visitors to enter.
+The Zapatistas recently opened their territory to the outside public for the first time in several years when they celebrated the 30th anniversary of the Zapatista uprising.

 Zapatismo: What do the Zapatistas Believe?